hexadecimalH/cicada-docs/_docs/diving-in/request.md

 ### Conclusion

-Request object, and its variations dictates the flow of our application, Cicada has full scope of Request manipulation methods that will make our problems seamless to surpass
+Request object, and its variations dictates the flow of our application.
+Cicada has full scope of Request manipulation methods that will make our problems seamless to surpass.